Leadership Overview

 Cure International has 4 executives leading key functions including strategy, operations, medical affairs, and administration.

-Driven by a commitment to healing, Cure International provides essential surgical care to children with disabilities across Africa and the Philippines, focusing on holistic ministry and sustainable healthcare training.
+Driven by a commitment to healing, Cure International provides essential surgical care to children with disabilities, fostering spiritual support and training local healthcare professionals for lasting community impact.

-Driven by a commitment to healing, Cure International provides essential surgical care to children with disabilities across Africa and the Philippines, focusing on holistic ministry and sustainable healthcare training.
+Driven by a commitment to healing, Cure International provides essential surgical care to children with disabilities, fostering spiritual support and training local healthcare professionals for lasting community impact.

 Leadership Roles at Cure International